 Not to be hyperbolic, but The Step might be lacing their equipment with kevlar.
 This platform is tried and true, and no matter how much weight we threw at it, both options by this brand help up.
 We are pleased to report that we tested many highly durable steps but The Step Original Aerobic Platform and The Step High Step Aerobic Platform were our major standouts in this metric.

-Safe and effective home exercise equipment is infinitely valuable, and working out at home doesn't mean you need to compromise on quality or options.
-We sifted through various popular exercise step platforms so that you don't have to go through your own trials and errors.
-Ultimately, all the steps we tested can be utilized for a host of different uses, but we hope we've offered insightful guidance to help you hone in on the right piece of home exercise equipment for your space and your budget.
+Safe and effective home exercise equipment can be the gift that keeps on giving, and working out at home doesn't mean you need to compromise on quality or options.
+We did the heavy lifting, so to speak, going through various popular exercise step platforms so you can make a quick purchasing decision and concentrate on the heavy lifting you want to be doing.
+Ultimately, all the steps we tested can be utilized for a variety of different exercise uses, but we hope we've offered insightful guidance to help you hone in on the right piece of equipment for your space, budget, and individual workout needs.